Close

 Discover Cornwall from Tehidy…

-Discover holidays in Cornwall and you will uncover a region blessed with stunning natural beauty and breathtaking scenery.
-From the rugged landscape of Bodmin Moor in the north to the golden sandy beaches of Newquay and Perranporth along the coast.
-And with the picturesque city of Truro and the idyllic fishing villages on the Lizard peninsula to the south, there is so much to see and do…
+Tehidy offers eco-friendly holidays with an enviable central location within Cornwall.
+You will discover a county blessed with stunning natural beauty and breathtaking scenery.
+From the rugged landscape of Bodmin Moor in the north to the golden sandy beaches along the coast.
+With the historic city of Truro, idyllic fishing villages, the Lizard peninsula and Lands End to the south, there is so much to see and do…

 Trelissick Gardens Creek Walk